Hi, I'm Jen! (I'm the short one in the middle.) I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

 Student sends next draft incorporating ideas, edits, and recommendations.

 I return ASAP with edits.
-Deep dive into resume, goals, and dreams.
+Deep dive into resume, goals, dreams.
 Zoom call to discuss and possibly co-write.

 Dig Deep